Ecwid/ecwid-api-docs/README.md

 #Changelog

+## December 8, 2016
+- **NEW** Added Custom Promo API to apply discounts to orders when customer is at checkout.
+[Learn more](https://developers.ecwid.com/api-documentation#add-custom-discount)

 ## December 1, 2016
 - **NEW** Added new order payment status: Partially Refunded.
 [Learn more](https://developers.ecwid.com/api-documentation#orders)
 - **NEW** Added support for tax exempt customers in the Ecwid REST API.
 [Learn more](https://support.ecwid.com/hc/en-us/articles/213823045-How-to-handle-tax-exempt-customers-in-Ecwid)